srahman-24/RJClust/README.md

-The validated labels of the Dataset Dyrskot has two sources.
+The validated labels of the dataset "Dyrskjot-2003" used in main_RJ.R has two sources.

 Source1:  De Souto et al. 2008, BMC Bioinformatics.
 Authors maintain the repository of all the 32 datasets used in this article.
 The label obtained from their processed and filtered dataset "Dyrskjot-2003.txt" is available in https://schlieplab.org/Static/Supplements/CompCancer/datasets.htm.
 We call their labels as group1.